muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 I think of Go, Rust, Haskell, Erlang, Clojure, Kotlin, Scala as more hardcore languages.
 Out of these I've only ever shipped production code in Kotlin.

-But thinking hypothetically, I would maybe use Go/Rust if I was building a fresh web service where latency, and performance were more important than community/library support.
+But thinking hypothetically, I would maybe use Go/Rust if I was building a fresh web service where latency and performance were more important than community/library support.
 Haskell or Erlang maybe I would use if I were doing something that required a very elegant or mathematical functional approach without a lot of business logic.
 I don't know when I would use Clojure -- I thnk it'd be if I really came to know and love Lisp.
 I know that Clojure is a functional paradigm that compiles to JVM bytecode, but I'd use Kotlin for that.
 Since Kotlin works with Java and also has nice IntelliJ support.
 Same deal with Scala -- I would take Kotlin first.

 ### Rule 7: How to do Javascript